Stardust fire: Spread

+Problems escaping

 The attendees at a trade union function taking place in the same building escaped, but the escape of the Stardust patrons was hampered by a number of obstructions.
 Of the five emergency exit doors, most were either locked by padlock or chains or blocked by tables or vehicles outside in order to prevent individuals sneaking in.
-The windows were sealed with metal grilles and steel plates, which were unable to be removed by sledgehammers, axes, and even tow-ropes from individuals outside attempting to aid.
+The windows were sealed with metal grilles and steel plates, which were unable to be removed by sledgehammers, axes, and even tow-ropes from individuals outside attempting to help.
 Firemen attempted to pull off the metal bars using a chain attached to a fire engine, but were unsuccessful.
 The failure of the lighting in the club led to widespread panic, causing mass trampling as many of the patrons instinctively ran for the main entrance.
 Many people mistook the entrance to the men's toilets for the main entrance doors, with responding firemen locating between 25 and 30 of those trapped in the front toilets.
 A survivor recounted later that in the panic he watched people run in different directions in the pandemonium, and that after evacuating the building he returned and helped others evacuate before tripping and being trampled.

+Emergency services

-The fire was first spotted by numerous external witnesses as well as a woman 200 metres away from the Stardust, who quickly called the fire brigade.
-Within minutes of her call, two other calls were made from the Stardust building to inform the fire brigade of a small fire 6 in high on a seat in the ballroom in the west section of the building.
-A man was making a phone call to the Gardaí at Dublin Castle at 1.42am The call was terminated by the man hanging up as the first alarm of fire was given to the people in the foyer.
-The call is as follows:
+The fire was first spotted by numerous people outside the building, including a woman 200 metres away from the Stardust, who quickly called the fire brigade.
+Within minutes of her call, two calls were made from inside the Stardust building to inform the fire brigade of a small fire 6 in high on a seat in the ballroom in the west section of the building.
+A young man named Peter O'Toole made a phone call to the Gardaí at Dublin Castle at 1:42 am to report a handbag theft.
+The call was terminated by O'Toole as the first alarm of fire was given to the people in the foyer.
+The call was as follows: